 Stakeholder consultation on the continuous improvement initiatives will follow the single stage process outlined in Appendix B of the AER's FBPG.
 Consultation may begin before or after the FAR publication, with AEMO seeking to engage with stakeholders as early as possible rather than wait for actual publication schedules.
+Consultation on the improvement plan will follow the short form written consultation process outlined in Appendix A as well as FRG discussion.

-Upon implementation, relevant methodology documents will be updated to reflect changes to inputs and methods arising from these continuous improvement initiatives.
+Upon implementation, relevant methodology documents will be updated to reflect changes to inputs and methods arising from these continuous improvement initiatives.s will be documented in methodology documents and the ESOO.